tezos/tezos-mirror/docs/shell/p2p.rst

 The node administrator can also choose to unban peers and addresses that were manually banned or accidentally greylisted.

-It is possible to ban/unban and whitelist/blacklist both peers and addresses.
-Unbanning a peer does not ensure that its address is also unbanned, on the other hand, banning/unbanning an address has the same effect on all connected peers associated to that address.
+It is possible to ban/unban trust/untrust both peers and addresses.
+For example, unbanning a peer does not ensure that its ip is also unbanned, on the other hand, banning/unbanning an address has also the same effect on all connected peers associated to that address.

 Maintenance worker
 ------------------